-In addition to the local favorites, Noble Fin, Ba Bellies, Ten Bistro and Pub Ten, there are new favorites at Town Center including Marlow’s Tavern, Firebirds and First Watch.
+In addition to the local favorites, Noble Fin, Ten Bistro and Pub Ten, there are new favorites at Town Center including Marlow’s Tavern, Firebirds and First Watch.
 Soon to open are Uncle Jack’s Meat House and Lazy Dog, a new concept to Atlanta with an outdoor seating area that will allow dogs.

 6. What are some unique outdoor/recreation experiences people can participate in?